 Below are some common scams to be aware of

-- Social engineering: Fraudsters are sending emails and text messages, and calling, claiming to be health officials or other experts providing information about the coronavirus.
+- Social engineering: Fraudsters are sending emails and text messages, and calling, claiming to be health officials or other experts providing information about the coronavirus and vaccines.
 Often times, the emails can contain links or attachments with malware, or direct the individual to a malicious website where personal information or login credentials are collected.

 - Investment scams: In times of market volatility, scammers capitalizing on fear will offer “guaranteed” returns to draw investors to fraudulent investments.
 Any offer that seems too good to be true is likely that.
 Unscrupulous and unlicensed professionals may offer investments in precious metals or employ abusive sales practices to convince weary investors that the investments they offer are “safer” than their current portfolios.

 - Donation scams: Fraudsters often appeal to an individual’s natural willingness to help.
 Sometimes, they may set up illegitimate charities asking for help to support individuals in need.
 Other times, they may pose as a representative of a legitimate charity and provide fraudulent payment instructions, sometimes requesting cryptocurrencies, like Bitcoin.

 - Purchase scams: Fraudsters are increasingly targeting consumers online.
 Cyber criminals are creating fake websites, or posting ads on social media, in an attempt to sell fraudulent products.
 Often times, individuals will pay the scammer, but will never receive the product.